Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2025/breaking-highload-orderbook.md

 inserts 590570
 deletes 389379
-bids 20051
+buys 20051

-size is NOT always a multiple of 10 bid is NOT always a multiple of 10
+size is NOT always a multiple of 10 buy is NOT always a multiple of 10

 max of max caps is 18
 ```

-Running this multiple times made me realize that
+Running this multiple times made me realize that the price is always between

-## The Turn
+0 and 5000, size is always between 20 and 200, position is less than 1100 and
+shares are always between 200 and 2000.
+The _max of max caps_ is the maximum
+queue depth, which is always less than 30 in my experiments.
+The ratio of
+inserts to deletes to bids is roughly 59:39:2 consistently.

-There are a few obvious optimization ideas with these values:
+Even without writing a test input generator, there are a few obvious optimization
+ideas if you look at these values closely:

 1. Fix the number of levels to 5000
 2. Use int8's for size (with the possibility of SIMD'ing this - because